Opening a Bank Account in France

 Step 6: Initial Deposit

-Some banks require an initial deposit to activate the account, typically ranging from €10 to €300.
-Others allow you to open the account first and fund it later.
-You can make your initial deposit via bank transfer from another account, by check, or in some cases by cash at a branch or partner location.
+Some banks require an initial deposit to activate the account, typically between 10 and 300 euros.
+Others let you open the account first and fund it later.
+You can deposit via bank transfer from another account, by check, or in some cases by cash at a branch or partner location.

 Banking for Non-Residents

-Expatriate Tip
+Expat Tip

 Understanding Bank Fees